top of page

 Project display

-Alzheimer’s disease (AD) is a progressive neurodegenerative disease mostly associated with cognitive decline.
-Aging represents a major, if not, the biggest risk factor of developing AD.
-Converging evidence from both genetic at-risk cohorts and clinically normal older individuals suggests that the pathophysiological process of AD begins years, if not decades, before the diagnosis of clinical dementia.
-Besides alterations affecting the brain, increasing evidence suggest the presence of gastrointestinal (GI) comorbidities such as constipation, and diarrhea in AD, whose underlying phaysiopahtological process remain unknown.
-The enteric nervous system (ENS) is the intrinsic nervous system of the GI tract with neurons organized in microcircuits allowing for modulation of GI functions by various neuromediators and neurotrophic factors.
-We have recently shown that the neurotrophic factor EphB2, a key molecule regulating the connectivity/plasticity of neurons in the central nervous system, also regulates enteric neuronal connectivity and activity through control of synaptic-associated proteins.
-Furthermore, alterations in the ENS and GI dysfunctions, ranging from loss of neurons, changes in neuromediators expression, intestinal dysmotility have been reported in animal models of AD.
-Furthermore, deposits of Amyloid-β (Aβ), Aβ1-40 and Aβ1-42 which are peptidic forms of Aβ (40 or 42 residues in length) that have been primarily involved in brain Aβ pathology in AD, and its precursor protein βAPP have been observed in the gut of AD patients.
+Alzheimer's disease (AD) is a progressive neurodegenerative disorder primarily associated with cognitive decline.
+Aging is a major, if not the most important, risk factor for developing AD.
+Converging evidence from both genetically at-risk cohorts and clinically normal older adults suggests that the pathophysiological process of AD begins years, if not decades, before the diagnosis of clinical dementia.
+In addition to alterations affecting the brain, growing evidence suggests the presence of gastrointestinal (GI) comorbidities such as constipation and diarrhea in AD, the underlying pathophysiological process of which remains unknown.
+The enteric nervous system (ENS) is the intrinsic nervous system of the gastrointestinal tract with neurons organized into microcircuits that allow modulation of GI functions by various neurotransmitters and neurotrophic factors.
+We recently showed that the neurotrophic factor EphB2, a key molecule regulating neuron connectivity/plasticity in the central nervous system, also regulates the connectivity and activity of ENS neurons by controlling synapse-associated proteins.

-Thus, our research focuses on the gut-brain axis with a particular interest on microbiota dysbiosis as potential modulator of enteric Aβ pathology in AD and alterations of enteric neuronal connectivity and its functional consequences.
+Thus, our research focuses on the gut-brain axis with a particular interest in the gut as a potential early site of Aβ pathology

-4. Through which mechanisms does microbiota affect enteric functions in AD ?
+4. Through what mechanisms does the microbiota affect enteric functions in AD?

-5. Which probiotics or bacterial metabolites can ameliorate or prevent gut remodeling in AD ?
+6. Which probiotics or bacterial metabolites can improve or prevent intestinal remodeling in AD?

 souris.tif